Aging in Place: Ways to Reduce Accident Risks In Your Garage

 - Make sure there is proper lighting: Make sure all areas are well light and that switches are easily accessible.

 - Install a garage door opener: This makes getting into your garage easier and reduces the likelihood of injuries.

 Let Us Help You Today

-At Cavallo & Cavallo, our Bronx & New Rochelle estate planning attorneys offer clients trusted legal guidance and helpful suggestions for aging in place.
+At Cavallo & Cavallo, our Bronx & Westchester estate planning attorneys offer clients trusted legal guidance and helpful suggestions for aging in place.
 To request a consultation in our office, reach out and contact our New York estate planning attorneys today.